 Hydraulic Valve Lifter

 It is very quiet in operation because it ensures zero valve tappet clearance.
 It automatically adjusts its length to compensate for differences in the valve. tappet clearance.
 Also, it usually requires no adjustment in normal service.
-Variations due to temperature changes and wear are taken care of hydraulically.

 When the valve is closed as at (a) (cam on the lower side), oil from the reservoir opens the ball-check valve and raises the plunger by passing between it and the cylinder bottom.
 This produces zero clearance between the lifter unit and push rod, and between the rocker arm and valve stem.